browserengineering/book/book/animations.md

 reasons to always composite certain visual effects.

 First, we'll be able to start the animation quicker, since raster won't have to happen first.
-That's because wWhenever we change the compositing reasons , we might have to re-raster a number of surfaces.
+That's because whenever we change the compositing reasons , we might have to re-raster a number of surfaces.
 And also re-do compositing.

 Second, compositing sometimes has visual side-effects.
 Ideally, composited